 Baltic cruises from the UK

 Be captivated by the Baltic countries in Northern Europe.
-From visits to the famed St Petersburg to the baltic capitals, Copenhagen, Stockholm, Helsiniki and Tallinn.
+From visits to the medieval old town of Visby to the Baltic capitals, Copenhagen, Stockholm, Helsinki and Tallinn.
 They are a melting pot of palaces, museums and incredible art and architecture, making it perfect for ‘culture vultures’.
 Explore the region in style with our Baltic cruises from the UK.

 Hop on one of our small ships, including our new ship Spirit of Adventure, and sail around the region, choosing from a selection of varied and inspiring experiences.
-On our Baltic cruises, you could find yourself contrasting the Tsars’ treasures in Russia with the fairy tale skyline of Tallinn or delving into the history of Gdansk… and that’s just the start.
+On our Baltic cruises, you could find yourself contrasting the Denmark’s colourful Copenhagen with the fairy tale skyline of Tallinn or delving into the history of Gdansk… and that’s just the start.

 These are some of the ports that you can visit when sailing with us to the Baltic

 This large capital city is packed with preserved medieval architecture.
 The most valuable architectural pearls include old churches, fortifications and wooden suburbs.